Innovation

 File size: 1.4MB

-[Abstract] Objective: To establish a recombinase-aided amplification (RAA) assay combined with fluorescence detection for the rapid identification of Schistosoma japonicum-infected Oncomelania snails, and to optimize the sample preparation method for these snails.
-Methods: Snail samples were divided into three groups, each containing seven subgroups.
-Six subgroups consisted of mixtures comprising 1, 2, 3, 4, 5, or 10 infected snails embedded within 50 uninfected snails, while one subgroup included a mixture of 1 infected snail mixed among 100 negative snails.
-Each group was processed using three different methods: the crushed-shell nucleic acid extraction kit method, the crushed-shell crude nucleic acid extraction method, and the direct-crushed-shell crude nucleic acid extraction method.
-Both fluorescence-based RAA and PCR assays were then performed on these samples, and the results were compared.
-Results: A fluorescence-based RAA assay was successfully established, operating at a temperature of 39°C and capable of detecting S. japonicum-infected snails within 30 minutes.
-When the crushed-shell nucleic acid extraction kit method was used, the fluorescence RAA assay could detect as few as 1 infected snail mixed among 100 negative snails, whereas the PCR assay required at least 1 infected snail mixed among 50 negative snails.
-In contrast, the crushed-shell crude nucleic acid extraction method allowed detection of 1 infected snail mixed among 100 negative snails via fluorescence RAA and 3 infected snails mixed among 50 negative snails via PCR.
-Finally, when the direct-crushed-shell crude nucleic acid extraction method was applied, the fluorescence RAA assay could detect up to 10 infected snails mixed among 50 negative snails, while the PCR assay identified 10 infected snails even in the presence of 50 negative snails.
-Conclusion: A rapid fluorescence RAA assay has been successfully developed for detecting S. japonicum-infected Oncomelania snails in population samples, offering advantages such as speed, high sensitivity, and ease of operation.
-Among the three sample preparation methods tested, the crushed-shell crude nucleic acid extraction method emerged as the optimal approach for processing snail samples.
+[Abstract] Objective: To establish a recombinase-mediated isothermal amplification fluorescence (RAA) assay for the rapid detection of Schistosoma japonicum-infected Oncomelania snails and to explore the optimal sample preparation method for Oncomelania snails.
+Methods: Oncomelania snail samples were divided into three groups, each containing seven subgroups.
+In six of these subgroups, 1, 2, 3, 4, or 5 infected snails were mixed into pools of 50 uninfected snails; in one subgroup, one infected snail was mixed into a pool of 100 uninfected snails.
+The three groups of snails were processed using three different methods: the crushed-shell nucleic acid extraction kit method, the crushed-shell crude nucleic acid extraction method, and the direct-crushed-shell crude nucleic acid extraction method.
+Both fluorescence RAA and PCR assays were performed on the extracted samples, and the results were compared.
+Results: A fluorescence RAA assay was established with an optimal reaction temperature of 39°C, enabling the detection of S. japonicum-infected Oncomelania snails within 30 minutes.
+After processing the pooled snail samples using the crushed-shell nucleic acid extraction kit method, the fluorescence RAA assay could detect as few as one infected snail mixed into a pool of 100 uninfected snails, whereas the PCR assay could detect at least one infected snail mixed into a pool of 50 uninfected snails.
+Using the crushed-shell crude nucleic acid extraction method, the fluorescence RAA assay could detect as few as one infected snail mixed into a pool of 100 uninfected snails, while the PCR assay could detect at least three infected snails mixed into a pool of 50 uninfected snails.
+After processing with the direct-crushed-shell crude nucleic acid extraction method, the fluorescence RAA assay could detect as few as 10 infected snails mixed into a pool of 50 uninfected snails, whereas the PCR assay could detect at least 10 infected snails mixed into a pool of 50 uninfected snails.
+Conclusion: We have successfully established a fluorescence RAA assay for the rapid detection of S. japonicum-infected Oncomelania snails in pooled snail samples.
+This assay features rapidity, high sensitivity, and ease of operation.
+The crushed-shell crude nucleic acid extraction method proved to be the optimal sample preparation approach for Oncomelania snails.